vuestorefront/shopware-pwa/docs/landing/getting-started/local-environment.md

     :::

     > The next (7.) point shows how to get required data from local Shopware 6 instance.

-    6.2.
-Regular project

-    - Create a project using CLI

-      ```bash
-          npx @shopware-pwa/cli init
-      ```

-    - Answer the questions during project initialization and that's it.
-    - There is `shopware-pwa.config.js` file in your root project's folder.
-You can edit it anytime.
-      > The next (6.) point shows how to get required data from local Shopware 6 instance.

 7. Get an **access token** and other required data of local Shopware 6 instance's sales channel for shopware-pwa config file and not only!